 I’m still surprised at how often people tell me they just “can’t do” Fair Isle knitting patterns.
-Their fear is two-pronged: fear of choosing yarn colors and fear of the Fair Isle knitting techniques involved.
-They’re convinced that they lack the skills required for both.
+Their fear is two-pronged: Fear of choosing yarn colors and fear of the Fair Isle knitting techniques involved.
+They’re convinced that they lack the skills required.
 However, traditional Fair Isle colorwork has built-in “rules” for both.

 These traditional approaches to color and technique, developed with efficient use of time and materials in mind, stem from the practicality of the frugal population of remote Fair Isle.
 Belonging to the Scottish Shetland Island group, this windswept island is located where the Atlantic Ocean meets the North Sea.
 The islanders developed colorful, warm garments flexible enough to work in.